dawidjanas/First-Game/README.md

-All scripts are in Assets/Scripts
+All scripts are in Assets/Scripts/ *.cs